-Trainers also are asked to engage with the GMC trainer survey tool.
+Trainers also are asked to engage with the GMC trainer survey tool - the most recent run of which is in 2016.

 Step 1: The contribution of doctors in training to QM-QI (figure 1)

 The purpose of the Scotland Deanery QM-QI framework is to deliver the Deanery's obligations around QM of training and training environments against the GMC's standards.
 The beneficiaries will be doctors in training who will experience, it is to be expected, the fruit of the efforts to improve the quality of training and training environments.